gojilikeog/DogFed/README.md

    - Current Status: Screen with text in the center displaying the current status of the dogs meal.
 Screen has background colors coresponsding with each status
      - "YES" - Green background color w/ a popup thanking the user for feeding the dog
      - "NO" - Red background color w/ a popup appearing if you press the button while displaying "YES"
-     - Color and Message changes upon pressing the button
+     - Color and Message changes upon pressing the button!

 **- Problems encounted:**